lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 ```
 $ sudo apt-get update
 [sudo] password for lgeurts:
+# You should see output similar to this.
 E: The repository 'http://old-releases.ubuntu.com/ubuntu groovy Release' does not have a Release file.
 N: Updating from such a repository can't be done securely, and is therefore disabled by default.
 N: See apt-secure(8) manpage for repository creation and user configuration details.